million12/docker-typo3-flow-neos-abstract/README.md

 Set to true to prune (`./flow site:prune`) and re-import ('./flow site:import ...`) site content each time container starts.
 Useful if you keep your Sites.xml versioned and in sync.

 **NEOS_APP_FORCE_PULL**
-Default: `NEOS_APP_FORCE_PULL=true`
-By default, when container starts, `git pull` (preceded by git clean/reset to avoid any potential conflicts) command will be executed inside TYPO3 Neos root directory.
-This is to enforce always fresh/latest codebase of your app, even if the pre-installed version is a bit outdated.
-Set to *false* to switch off this behaviour.

 ### Custom build steps